MaxwellNewberry/PeachAPI/README.md

 ## Easy Setup

 Setting up your project to work with PAPI is easy.
 Working with this library only takes a few steps to set up and once it is, you'll have full access to the library and it's components.
+Please make sure you're running PHP7 on your web server otherwise it'll cause conflicts.

 ### Setting Up Account Token